-Announced at EIMCA 2016 the Ducati Supersport S filled me with joy.
+Announced at EIMCA 2016 the prospect of a new Ducati Supersport S filled me with joy.
 The prospects of a sporty Ducati suitable for the track, a Sunday hoon, or touring.
 Plus it was affordable to a mere mortal.
 Sounds good so far right?

 Even better when you remember Ducati don’t do half measures or even singles.
 So the Supersport S sounds promising from the off.

 We still want the styling, power and speed of a Panigale, maybe tuned down to somewhere around the 160ish mark.
 Also, a slightly comfier riding position, a larger fuel tank and a comfy pillion seat for a passenger all would be very welcome.
 All of this makes the Supersport S sound just perfect?

 Ducati already manufactures a Panigale in smaller displacement and horsepower figures, 899 and 959’s are available, but they still have the sportbike riding position.
 This can be uncomfortable for some riders on a longer distance.
 Being young, stupid and short, comfort isn’t a problem for me, but for others, it might.

 Imagine the above points paired with, a successful chassis (based on the Monster), a comfy riding position combined with a gadget-packed and tinkered engine and electronics package.
 The Supersport S sounds like a decent bike to me.

 I was bitterly disappointed with only 113 horsepower.
 Despite the initial disappointment it quickly fades away.
 What it has got, is easy enough.

 I was looking forward to riding the Ducati Supersport S. It was going to be my first ride of a Ducati.
 Ideally, I would have loved my first Ducati experience to have been on a 916, but not all wishes come true.
 (If anybody knows anybody with one, I would really like to borrow it!).

 Styled along the lines of a Panigale the bike looks stunning from all angles.
 There are some subtle differences, like the higher and adjustable windscreen.
 The visible trellis frame gives even more, wow factor and the Supersport S gets more sporty looks over the standard Supersport with the addition of a removable rear seat cowl.